Visitor Pattern in TableView

 }

-When you need to support a new DataSource (ViewObject), just add a new method in the FeedVisitor interface, and implement the corresponding logic in each operator.
+When a new DataSource (ViewObject) needs to be supported, simply add a new method to the FeedVisitor interface and implement the corresponding logic in each operator.

 protocol FeedViewObject {